 If your story demands a burnt cake, don’t settle for one that’s slightly overdone.
 But, by that same token, why settle for plain ol’ charbroiled?
 Why not consider the implications of an oven fire that turns the kitchen into a war zone and gets the attention of the whole town when the fire engine comes clanging up to the teen’s front door?

 Push the envelope every chance you get.
 But don’t forget to use common sense.
 Disasters must be logical within the context of the story.
-An atomic bomb landing smack on the teen’s kitchen is probably going a smidge overboard, since it’s not going to make sense within the context of the story, it’s going to smack of melodrama . . . and it’s also going to wipe out your
+An atomic bomb landing smack on the teen’s kitchen is probably going a smidge overboard, since it’s not going to make sense within the context of the story, it’s going to smack of melodrama . . . and it’s also going to wipe out your cast of characters.

 The “Yes, But . . .”
 Disaster